mdxtoc/qtpi/docs/QKD_results.md

 # Experiments with QKD

 I've encoded QKD in qtpi, and played around with it.
 The simulation has taught me a lot.
-I thought for a while that [I had found a (tiny) security hole](#cleverEve), and then that [I had made it a little bigger](#superEve), then I thought that [I probably hadn't](#notreally), and currently I believe that I should [try it out](#whataboutit).
+I thought for a while that [I had found a (tiny) security hole](#cleverEve), and then that [I had made it a little bigger](#superEve), then I thought that [I probably hadn't](#notreally), and then that I should [try it out](#whataboutit).

-At any rate ...
-I discovered where there might be a tiny security hole.
-If I'm right, one mark for simulation as an investigation device.
+But actually [it's codswallop](#codswallop).
+My 'security hole' is the way the protocol is supposed to work, daisy-chaining A&harr;B, B&harr;C, ...
+Y&harr;Z. Obviously each of those components has to be trusted; obviously if any is dishonest the whole chain is compromised.
+The research community is well aware of the problem, and well on top of it.
+So egg on my face.
+But I enjoyed my experiments, and I enjoyed building a tool which could carry them out.

 ## The scenario